 Visit our programme catalogue for full details of the structure and unit content for our Postgraduate Diploma in Veterinary Clinical Practice.

-Applicants will need a relevant degree that allows them membership to the Royal College of Veterinary Surgeons, plus a minimum of one year's primary clinical experience in an English-speaking practice.
+Applicants will need to be members of the Royal College of Veterinary Surgeons, or have a relevant degree that allows them membership to the Royal College of Veterinary Surgeons ahead of the start of the programme, plus a minimum of one year's primary clinical experience in an English-speaking practice.

 See international equivalent qualifications on the International Office website.

 English language requirements

 If English is not your first language, you need to meet this profile level:

 Further information about English language requirements and profile levels.

 Read the programme admissions statement for important information on entry requirements, the application process and supporting documents required.

 Graduates could go on to study for a master's by research or taught master's programme (eg MSc in Clinical Veterinary Science, MVetMed/PhD), or to residency specialist training.
 Career destinations could include general practice, academia or specialist veterinary practice.

 Discover the expertise and resources on offer at Bristol with our live and on-demand events.